semrush/intergalactic/website/docs/style/design-tokens/design-tokens-usage.md

 ### Tokens types

-There are base and semantic (alias) tokens.
+There are base and semantic tokens.

 **Base tokens** represent the theme's global palette.
 Changing their values will affect semantic tokens.
 Therefore, by changing the palette, you can create new themes.
 For creating new palette you can use tools like [Huetone](https://huetone.ardov.me/).